If you’re doing it wrong, then what’s the point of running?

 1. Bad upper body form

 It may seem like your legs are the most important part of running, but proper form from the waist up is significant, too.
 A lot of people have really tense positions, which can make runs tiring and difficult.
-Some people swing their arms around that makes them slouch while others raise their arms so high up their chest they put strain on the neck and shoulders.
+Some people swing their arms around that makes them slouch while others raise their arms so high up their chest they strain the neck and shoulders.
 The proper way to do it is to be relaxed enough so you can breathe efficiently.
 Your elbows should be at your side, forming a 90-degree angle with your arm, and only lightly brushing your hips.

 2. Running without a plan